Sample report

 • 48–72 hours · Confirm continuing consent, maintain decision log, update evidence folder

-Section 14 · Next Steps
+Section 14 · Recommended Next Steps

 Recommended actions for leadership